-Once the electrically conductive needles have been placed under the skin, a small current is applied to the them via a battery pack.
+Once the electrically conductive needles have been placed under the skin, a small current is applied to them via a battery pack.
 The treatment typically lasts anywhere from 20 to 30 minutes per session.
-Usually the treatments are given 2 to 3 times per week over a period of a month or two.
+Usually, the treatments are given two to three times per week over a period of a month or two.
 Some patients experience immediate pain relief however others may not see results until after they have undergone several treatments.

 Adequate penetration of the needles is needed to help ensure good electrical conductivity across and through the origin of the pain.
 This is because the subcutaneous body tissues are significantly more conductive than the skin's surface.
 For this reason, PENS therapy has obvious advantages over other electrical therapies such as TENS (Transcutaneous Electrical Nerve Stimulation) treatment, which relies on passing current across the skin's surface.
-A 2004 study at the Okayama University Medical School in Japan showed that PENS therapy was more effective for treating long term chronic back pain then TENS therapy was [Yokoyama, 2004].
+A 2004 study at the Okayama University Medical School in Japan showed that PENS therapy was more effective than TENS therapy for treating long-term chronic back pain [Yokoyama, 2004].

 PENS Therapy Treatment Results and Expectations

-With PENS therapy pain relief can sometimes be permanent however in most cases relief will last from several weeks to a few months or until that specific location is aggravated or injured again.
-The typical patient may experience positive results that last at least 3 months.
+With PENS therapy, pain relief can sometimes be permanent; however, in most cases, relief will last from several weeks to a few months or until that specific location is aggravated or injured again.
+The typical patient may experience positive results that last at least three months.
 The amount of pain relief can range from minor to significant as well.
 In one study conducted by the McDermott Center for Pain Management, 42% of patients reported that PENS therapy significantly reduced their sciatica pain.
-This is nearly double the number of patients who reported feeling relief with TENS therapy (23%) and more than 5 times those who underwent a placebo treatment (8%) [El-sayed, 1999].
-In another study, 91% of patients chose the PENS treatment method as their preferred pain management solution and 80% indicated that they would be willing to pay more out of pocket to receive this treatment in the future [Ghoname, 1999].
+This is nearly double the number of patients who reported feeling relief with TENS therapy (23%) and more than five times those who underwent a placebo treatment (8%) [El-sayed, 1999].
+In another study, 91% of patients chose the PENS treatment method as their preferred pain management solution, and 80% indicated that they would be willing to pay more out of pocket to receive this treatment in the future [Ghoname, 1999].

 In any case, patients are able to drive themselves home after the procedure and are advised to eat, drink and otherwise live as they normally would.
 Patients should also take care to keep the puncture site clean, dry and covered with a bandage for at least 24hrs or until it fully heals.

-Also, PENS therapy may not be for everyone and certain individuals should avoid this treatment.
-Specially, people who rely on a pacemaker should not undergo a PENS treatment for obvious reasons nor should individual who have heart disease or have been diagnosed with epilepsy.
+Also, PENS therapy may not be for everyone, and certain individuals should avoid this treatment.
+Specifically, people who rely on a pacemaker should not undergo a PENS treatment for obvious reasons, nor should individuals who have heart disease or who have been diagnosed with epilepsy.
 Women who are pregnant should also avoid PENS therapy.
-Finally, this technology has not been tested with children and is therefore not recommend for them.
+Finally, this technology has not been tested with children and is therefore not recommended for them.

 How Much Does PENS Therapy Cost?

-In office PENS therapy can vary depending on location and region however most individuals report spending between $40 and $100 per treatment.
-Some health insurance plans will cover at least a portion of the cost of treatments however many plans don't cover PENS therapy at all.
+In-office PENS therapy can vary depending on location and region; however, most individuals report spending between $40 and $100 per treatment.
+Some health insurance plans will cover at least a portion of the cost of treatments, but many plans don't cover PENS therapy at all.
 This is because some insurance companies may consider PENS as an experimental or investigational treatment due to the small body of knowledge surrounding this technology.

-PENS therapy is a relatively new, low cost solution to chronic pain management.
-With PENS therapy, the risk of side effects are generally low and the potential benefits for pain relief often outweigh these risks.
-If you have tried other pain management techniques and failed to see results or if you are worried about the potential side effects of today's medications, then PENS therapy may be good alternative for you.
+PENS therapy is a relatively new, low-cost solution to chronic pain management.
+With PENS therapy, the risk of side effects is generally low, and the potential benefits for pain relief often outweigh these risks.
+If you have tried other pain-management techniques and failed to see results, or if you are worried about the potential side effects of today's medications, then PENS therapy may be a good alternative for you.

 References and Additional Resources